TOWN HALL MEETING

 • Report any issues to the regional Drinking Water Officer, as required by regulation.
 The Northern Health contact number is via Public Health Protection at 250-565-2150

-The RDBN is working closely with Northern Health’s Drinking water officers to ensure the process of integrating the chlorine disinfection into Fort Fraser’s drinking water.
+The RDBN is working closely with Northern Health’s Drinking water officers to monitor the process of integrating chlorine disinfection into Fort Fraser’s drinking water.
 Please note that chlorination is a common method for disinfecting water and killing harmful microorganisms, and it also provides a residual disinfectant to protect water within the distribution system.
 Regular weekly monitoring of chlorine residual levels is crucial to ensure adequate disinfection and safety of the communities drinking water.
 We are required to obtain and maintain a minimum residual disinfectant in the water distribution system, providing ongoing protection against regrowth of bacteria and other pathogens.

 This is part of our ongoing responsibility to provide clean, safe, and trustworthy drinking water for every household.
 Thank you for your patience and support as we introduce this important step toward protecting our community’s health — now and into the future.